docxology/cohereants/markdown/02_introduction.md

 - **Neural Recording**: Measurement of ORN responses to electromagnetic stimulation
 - **Environmental Studies**: Analysis of atmospheric transmission effects on detection range

 This integrated approach ensures that theoretical predictions are grounded in empirical reality and provides a framework for future experimental validation of the vibrational theory.
+Minimal falsifiers are enumerated in Discussion; figures are regenerated deterministically through the pipeline.